Top 10 Reasons to Visit Daytona Beach

 Watch video: Discover the Daytona Beach area’s rich and vibrant history at these historic sites.

 This southern part of our beach destination is full of activities and dining options for all to enjoy.
 More than just an inlet, this area is home to the tallest lighthouse in Florida, the Ponce Inlet Lighthouse and Museum.
 Open for tours, the lighthouse also hosts special events throughout the year.
 While you’re here, learn about the wonders of sea life at the Marine Science Center or go for an aquatic adventure with Ponce Inlet Watersports.

 There’s something nostalgic about a boardwalk beach experience.
-The boardwalk and pier is focused on two important parts of every vacation – fun and food.
-Take snack time to the next level at the Main Street Pier – enjoy lunch with a view from Joe’s Crab Shack located towards the end of the pier directly over the Atlantic.
+The boardwalk and pier are focused on two important parts of every vacation – fun, and food.
+Take snack time to the next level at the Daytona Beach Pier – enjoy lunch with a view from Joe’s Crab Shack located towards the end of the pier directly over the Atlantic.
 Not in the mood for seafood?
 Don’t worry.
-They have a pizza place, ice-cream shop and a roof top bar called The Roof where you can indulge in tropical drinks and a picture worthy view of Daytona Beach.
+They have a pizza place, ice-cream shop and a rooftop bar called The Roof where you can indulge in tropical drinks and a picture-worthy view of Daytona Beach.

 A beach trip isn’t complete without one day or five spent at the beach.
 Choose your place in the sand along 23 miles of beach featuring easy access points for driving on in select areas or parking nearby.
 And check out the many beachfront splash parks, beach volleyball courses and jungle gyms for fun along the shoreline.
 Take a drive on the beach or bring a bicycle for a truly enjoyable ride in the sand.
 Not all of your fun will happen on dry land.
 There are plenty of adventures to be had in the Atlantic from paddle boarding and surfing to kayaking and parasailing.